getzola/book/content/chapter1/_index.md

 insert_anchor_links = "right"
 +++

-Some words to introduce the book.
+Some words to introduce the book with a long enough sentence.

 > This is a quote